AdobeDocs/campaign-classic.en/help/campaign/using/setting-up-marketing-campaigns.md

 When you create a campaign via the **[!UICONTROL Schedule]** tab of a program, the campaign is automatically linked to the concerned program.
 The **[!UICONTROL Program]** field is hidden in this case.

-The campaign creation window lets you choose the campaign template and name and describe the campaign.
+In the campaign creation window, select the campaign template and add a name and a description of the campaign.
 You can also specify the campaign start and end dates.

 Click **[!UICONTROL OK]** to create the campaign.
 It is added to the program schedule.